 Capping carbon emissions can also make walking, cycling and public transport all the more attractive.
 Let’s face it, Australia is fat.
 And many other developed nations are fatter.
 Incentivising healthy living can only be a good thing.

 In Australia, 13,000 lives are lost due to obesity-related illnesses.
-This costs about $21billion annually…$21 billion!
+This costs about $21billion annually…$21billion!
 13,000 lives!
 This is absurd!
 Incentivising active modes of transport can ease this number and bring out the slimmer side in all of us.

 Such investments are also likely to see returns in social capital.
-With more footfall in residential areas, the community spirit is lifted, seeing a reduction in anti-social behavior and rises in neighbourhood watch.
-And while we all have that one neighbour that we’d prefer not to spend any more time with than we have to, the benefits outweigh the annoyances.
+With more footfall in residential areas, the community spirit is lifted, seeing reduction in anti-social behavior and rises in neighbourhood watch.
+And while we all have that one neighbor that we’d prefer not to spend any more time with than we have to, the benefits outweigh the annoyances.

-Just another No Meat Monday
+Just another no meat Monday